-Section 41 of the Instrument includes an exemption from certain provisions in the Instrument that are listed in Appendix B for a derivatives dealer that is a dealer member of CIRO provided the derivatives dealer complies with the corresponding CIRO rules relating to a transaction with a derivatives party.
+Except in British Columbia, section 41 of the Instrument includes an exemption from certain provisions in the Instrument that are listed in Appendix B for a derivatives dealer that is a dealer member of CIRO provided the derivatives dealer complies with the corresponding CIRO rules relating to a transaction with a derivatives party.
 We regard compliance with applicable CIRO procedures, interpretations, notices, bulletins and practices as relevant to compliance with the applicable CIRO rules.